9th Col Moschin Regiment: the spearhead

 Operations Notes

-The unit has been involved in numerous special and anti-terrorist operations throughout the world and is the only one to have participated in all the Italian Army's military missions abroad since the post-war period.
-Below is a brief mention of the known operations, but it goes without saying, given the nature of the department, that numerous are those that are not made public and are covered by military and state secrecy.
+The unit has been the protagonist of numerous special and anti-terrorist operations around the world and is the only one to have participated in all the military missions abroad of the Italian Army from the post-war period to today.
+Below is a brief mention of the known operations, but it goes without saying, given the nature of the unit, that many are not made public and covered by military and state secrecy.

-We are the last resort, and as such, we must be deployed wisely.
-After us, there is no other organisation that can take over.
+We are the last resort, and as such, we must be used wisely.
+After us, there is no other organization that can take over.
 We cannot fail.
-We are a decisive device.
+We are a solution device.

 Par.
 Gen. Incursor Nicola Zanelli

-Lebanon, 1983: On 15 March, a patrol of the San Marco Battalion was ambushed near the Sabra camp.
-Four marines are wounded, one seriously.
-During the same night, Brigadier General Franco Angioni led a counter-attack to intercept the attackers.
+Lebanon, 1983: On March 15, a patrol of the San Marco Battalion was ambushed near the Sabra camp.
+Four marines were wounded, one seriously.
+That same night, Brigadier General Franco Angioni led a counterattack to intercept the attackers.
 During the clash, three raiders were wounded and the action was suspended.
-The following day, the Israeli army command sent a message of admiration for the courage shown by the Italian raiders in fighting at night: "Tell your commander that you are admired, because in the Middle East no one fights at night."
+The next day, the Israeli army command sent a message of admiration for the courage shown by the Italian raiders in fighting at night: “Tell your commander that you are admired, because in the Middle East no one fights at night.”

-Achille Lauro, 1985: On 7 October, the day of the hijacking of the Achille Lauro, 60 Col Moschin raiders arrive at the military base in Akrotiri, Cyprus, ready to intervene in a hostage removal operation, planned together with COMSUBIN's UNIS.
+Achille Lauro, 1985: On October 7, the day of the hijacking of the Achille Lauro, 60 Col Moschin raiders arrive at the military base of Akrotiri, in Cyprus, ready to intervene in a hostage-clearing operation, planned together with UNIS of COMSUBIN.
 However, the situation is resolved with a diplomatic approach.

-Somalia, 1992-1993: On 13 December 1992, during Operation Restore Hope, a C-130 Hercules from the 46th Aerobrigade brought a team of incursors from the 9th 'Col Moschin' Regiment to Mogadishu to occupy the Italian Embassy building, abandoned since the beginning of the civil war in 1991.
-On 5 June 1993, some 20 raiders intervened to rescue a group of Pakistani blue helmets, who had fallen into an ambush near Radio Mogadishu.
-Four weeks later, during the Battle of the Pasta Factory, the Colour Sergeant Major Stefano Paolicchi, a member of the unit, will be the first casualty of the battle during an initial attempt, at 9.30am, to regain control of the hand-armed quarter.
-Several raiders were also wounded during the battle.
-The unit fought relentlessly on 2 July 1993, house by house, alley by alley, flushing out Somali snipers throughout the Aliwa neighbourhood, from the early hours of the morning until the order to fall back came at around 1pm.
+Somalia, 1992-1993: On December 13, 1992, during Operation Restore Hope, a C-130 Hercules of the 46th Air Brigade took a team of raiders from the 9th Regiment “Col Moschin” to Mogadishu, who occupied the Italian embassy building, abandoned since the beginning of the civil war in 1991.
+On June 5, 1993, about 20 raiders intervened to save a group of Pakistani peacekeepers who had fallen into an ambush near Radio Mogadishu.
+Four weeks later, during the Battle of the Pasta Factory, the Colour Sergeant Major Stefano Paolicchi, effective to the unit, will be the first casualty of the battle during a first attempt, at 9.30 in the morning, to regain control of the neighborhood armed hand.
+There will also be several raiders wounded during the battle.
+The unit will fight on July 2, 1993 without stopping, incessantly, house by house, alley by alley, flushing out Somali snipers throughout the neighborhood of Aliwa, from the early hours of the morning until the order to retreat, which came around 13:00.

-Rwanda, 1994: Incursors participate in the evacuation of Italian civilians during the Rwandan civil war.
-Despite the tragedy surrounding the country, the operators manage to evacuate all their compatriots using civilian vehicles requisitioned at Kigali airport.
+Rwanda, 1994: The raiders participate in the evacuation of Italian civilians during the Rwandan civil war.
+Despite the tragedy surrounding the country, the operators will be able to evacuate all the compatriots using civilian vehicles requisitioned at Kigali airport.
 The operation Hippocampus in Rwanda is considered one of the most difficult operations in which the 9th Col Moschin took part.

 In the mission ISAF in Afghanistan, from 2006 to 2014, he commanded the Task Force 45 (the largest deployment of special forces ever deployed by Italy since the post-war period) and provides the framework to all the task group.
 During these years, the unit took part in dozens and dozens of direct and indirect combat missions in Afghan territory.

-Afghanistan, 2007: In September, Col Moschin raiders participate in a raid with the British BSS to free two kidnapped SISMI agents in Farah province.
-After a firefight in the prison camp where the Italian operatives eliminate all hostile forces present, it is reported that the kidnappers are moving by land.
-The British spot the kidnappers' car and engage in a firefight.
-During the confrontation, Officer Lorenzo D'Auria, Parachute Marshal, is accidentally hit by friendly British fire.
-Once the engagement is over, the hostages are then found in the boot of the car, blindfolded and wounded.
-D'Auria, severely hit in the head, is transferred to hospital, but will die days later from his injuries.
+Afghanistan, 2007: In September, Col Moschin raiders participate in a blitz with the British SBS to free two SISMI agents kidnapped in Farah province.
+After a firefight in the prison camp where the Italian operators eliminate all the hostile forces present, it is reported that the kidnappers are moving by land.
+The English locate the kidnappers' car and engage in a firefight.
+During the clash, Agent Lorenzo D'Auria, Paratrooper Marshal, is accidentally hit by British friendly fire.
+Once the engagement was concluded, the hostages were then found in the trunk of the car, blindfolded and wounded.
+D'Auria, seriously hit in the head, was transferred to the hospital, but would die days later from his wounds.

-Iraq, 2015: Thirty Col Moschin raiders operate against ISIS in Taqaddum, between Falluja and Ramadi, in cooperation with US special forces.
+Iraq, 2015: Thirty Col Moschin raiders operate against ISIS in Taqaddum, between Fallujah and Ramadi, in collaboration with American special forces.

 Libya: At least 40 raiders are sent to train and assist the NTC rebels, as well as to coordinate NATO air strikes.

-Italy, 2023: A contingent of 43 raiders intervenes in Emilia Romagna following a flood, demonstrating the versatility and speed of response of Italian special forces even in non-war contexts.
+Italy, 2023: A contingent of 43 raiders intervenes in Emilia Romagna following a flood, demonstrating the versatility and rapid response of Italian special forces even in non-war contexts.

-Sudan, 2023the unit is again called upon to evacuate Italian civilians abroad in a country battered by civil war, this time in Sudan.
+Sudan, 2023: the unit is once again called to evacuate Italian civilians abroad in a country ravaged by civil war, this time in Sudan.
 In April 2023, the raiders will evacuate all Italian citizens scattered in and around the Sudanese capital within 48 hours.
-According to the Incursor Gen. Giuseppe Faragliawho coordinated the operation for the COVI (Joint Force Operational Command) the operators acted at night, finding themselves in a complex and extremely dangerous situation.
+According to the Incursor Gen. Giuseppe Faraglia, who coordinated the operation for the COVI (Joint Force Operational Command) the operators acted at night, finding themselves in a complex and extremely dangerous situation.

 News

-The regiment, framed in the Army Special Forces Commandfor operational activity depends on the COFS, the Joint Special Forces Operations Command.
+The regiment, framed in the Army Special Forces Command, for the operational activity depends on the COFS, the Joint Special Forces Operations Command.

 With the new reorganisation, the regiment is arranged into three battalions: